vertigoala/ala-cas-5/README.md

     - By default flyway is configured to be run against a pre-populated DB from ala-cas 2.0.
     - If that's not the case, set `flyway.baseline-on-migrate` to `false`, this will setup the database from scratch.
   - `cas.ticket.registry.jpa` should have `url`, `user` and `password` set for the ticket database.
-For the first run of each version `ddl-auto` should be set to `update` to get the latest changes from JPA.
+For the first run of each version `ddl-auto` should be set to `update` to get the latest changes from JPA (or run the provided SQL file to upgrade a CAS 4 JPA ticket registry to CAS 5).
+  - `cas.authn.pac4j.facebook|google|twitter` will require id and secret to be set.

-*NOTE:* The MySQL driver used by this CAS version is 8.0.7.
+*NOTE:* The MySQL driver used by this CAS version is 5.1.43.
 This DB driver requires that the server returns a timezone in the form `Australia/Sydney`, whereas the MySQL versions available on Ubuntu 16.04 will tell the client `AEST` (which causes an Exception in the client).
 The simplest fix is to override the server timezone in the JDBC URL by appending `?serverTimezone=Australia/Sydney` to the URL.

 *IF USING MYSQL Connector 6.0+* note that the `UserCreatorALA` uses Spring JDBC's `SimpleJdbcCall` to execute a stored procedure.
-Spring JDBC makes some assumptions about the behaviour of the JDBC driver which [changed in `mysql-connector-java` 6.0+]() and as such the following driver properties are also required:
+Spring JDBC makes some assumptions about the behaviour of the JDBC driver which [changed in `mysql-connector-java` 6.0+](https://dev.mysql.com/doc/connector-j/8.0/en/connector-j-properties-changed.html) and as such the following driver properties are also required:
  - `nullCatalogMeansCurrent=true`
  - `nullNamePatternMatchesAll=true`